kekse1/v4/README.md

 * **lib**/
 * **web**/

-.. and it's still TODO, so it's growing.
-Many things are already ready, but I'm still improving them and so, because I'm lazy, this documentation is not really the current state.

 > **Note**
 > I'm using the newer `ES Modules` here (the first time for me).
 Because they're asynchronous etc.,
 > whereas my older versions used an own `require()` implementation (which had to be synchronous,